 Austempering is a specialized heat treatment process used to fortify metals.
-It amplifies several of the desirable properties ductile iron castings already possess — including strength, abrasion resistance, and toughness.
+It amplifies several pre-existing SG iron properties — including the ultimate strength of ductile iron, as well as its abrasion resistance and toughness.

-Austempered ductile iron (ADI) castings — aka austenitic ductile castings — are often employed in mission-critical, high-demand applications, for parts that must withstand extreme stresses — in particular the construction and mining, agriculture, automotive, heavy truck, and railroad industries.
+The result of the austempering process is austempered ductile iron (ADI) castings — aka austenitic ductile castings — are often employed in mission-critical, high-demand applications, for parts that must withstand extreme stresses — in particular the construction and mining, agriculture, automotive, heavy truck, and railroad industries.
+For these applications, the hardness of ductile iron makes all the difference.

-Exceptional ADI castings start with exceptional ductile iron.
-Urick Foundry's castings are among the industry's highest in graphite nodularity, a key factor in maximizing the austempered ductile iron properties.
+Urick Foundry's castings are among the industry's highest in graphite nodularity, a key factor in the composition of ductile iron.
 Applied Process, a world-class expert in metal heat treatments, recognizes this consistency and is proud to work with us as our exclusive austempering partner.

 ADI is up to three times stronger than aluminum, and up to 2.3 times as stiff.
 This means more resilient parts can be achieved with less material, trimming weight from the final product.